-The tables with the generational projection to the ages of participants as of the measurement date reasonably reflect the mortality experience of the Plan as of the measurement date.
+Group D: RP-2006 Healthy Annuitant Mortality Table with generational measurement date reasonably reflect the mortality experience of the Plan as of the measurement date.
 The mortality rates were based on historical and current demographic data, adjusted to reflect health characteristics of the various industries and estimated future experience and professional judgment.
 As part of the analysis, a comparison was made between the actual amount of deaths by benefit amount and the projected amount based on the prior assumption over the five-year period ending June 30, 2016.
 The mortality tables were then adjusted to future years using a generational projection with Scale SSA-2017 to reflect future mortality improvement.